Wokingham Accountants

 VAT (if your business is VAT registered, this is how much VAT can be claimed back on your VAT return):

-• Initial cost: No VAT can be claimed unless you are a driving instructor or taxi driver.
-(Warning: VAT is usually payable when you come to sell your car though which seems a bit unfair).
+• Initial cost: No VAT can be claimed (unless you are a driving instructor or taxi driver).

 • Running costs: the company can reclaim VAT on any running expenses such as part of your MOT, servicing & repairs